-Elen nent/Item Number Standard 18.
-Stand Reduction (Percent of Loss - V-Stages for Determinate Soybeans and VC through R3.5 Stage for Indeterminate Soybean appraisals only): Stand reduction percent of loss to tenths from the appropriate table in exhibits 10, 11, or 12 (Soybean Stand Reduction Loss).
-19. R-Stage Plants For stand reduction in the R stages (R1 through R6.5 Stage Destroyed Determinate Soybeans, and R4 through R6.5 Stage Indeterminate Soybean), enter the number (percent) of dead or non-harvestable plants in a 100 plant (living and missing/dead/non-harvestable) sample.
+Iter n Number/ Element Standard 19.
+R-Stage Plants For stand reduction in the R stages (R1 through R6.5 Stage Determinate Destroyed Soybeans, and R4 through R6.5 Stage Indeterminate Soybean), enter the number (percent) of dead or non-harvestable plants in a 100 plant (living and missing/dead/non-harvestable) sample.
 Include cutoffs and/or breakovers from the R4 through R6.5 stages on a factored basis only if stand reduction is the only damage.
-Refer to paragraph 35B (2).
-For indeterminate soybeans in the R1 through R3.5 20 π.
-(1.). stage, make no entry.
+Refer to Subparagraph 35B (2) .
+For indeterminate soybeans in the R1 through R3.5 stage, make no entry.
 20. Total Direct Total direct damage to tenths from columns 18 or 19, as appropriate.
-21. Damage Crop (Remaining) Enter the regult of subtracting column 20 from 100 percent to tenthe 21.
-Crop (Remaining) Enter the result of subtracting column 20 from 100 percent, to tenths.
+Damage 21.
+Crop (Remaining) Enter the result of subtracting column 20 from 100 percent to tenths.
 If there is no direct damage, enter 100.0.
 If there is no plant damage (item 42), leave blank.

+PLANT DAMAGE (See Paragraph 35C for additional information.)

-PLANT DAMAGE 22.
-Gross If there is plant damage to the sample, complete the field notes and enter the item 42 entry for the same sample.
+22. Gross If there is plant damage to the sample, complete the field notes and enter the item 42 entry for the same sample.
 If there is no plant damage, leave blank.
-23. Net Column 21 times column 22 (rounded to the nearest tenth percent), if there is an entry in column 22.
+23. Net Column 21 times column 22 (rounded to the nearest tenth percent) if there is an entry in column 22.
 If there is no entry in column 22, leave blank.
 24. Total % Damage Enter the total direct and plant damage (column 20 plus column 23, to the nearest tenth percent).
 25. Total Total of column 24 entries to nearest tenth percent.
 If more than five samples, enter only the accumulated total on the last page.
-COMPUTATIONS 26.
-Sample Average Sample average damage to nearest tenth percent (item 25, total number Damage of samples from all pages divided by the total number of samples from all pages).
-27. % Potential Enter the result of subtracting item 26 from 100 percent.
-28. APH Yield Enter the approved APH yield to nearest whole bushel from the APH form.
-29. Appraisal Bu/A Enter the result of multiplying item 27 by item 28, to the nearest tenth.